onatolumayowa/Rock-Paper-Scissors-Game-using-python/README.md

 ### Project Overview

-This project shows how rock, paper, scissors game can be created in python and how it can also be refactorized.
+This project shows how rock, paper, scissors game can be created in python and how it can also be broken into smaller reusable parts.

 ### Tools